incmix-ui/incmix-ui/.notes/triage.md

 ## 🌐 Building a web of knowledge

-Chakra is a large project with lots of moving parts.
+Incmix is a large project with lots of moving parts.
 It can be hard for us as members of the organization to keep up with everything going on, so imagine how it must feel to be a user new to the project or unfamiliar with how we work.